lowlighter/metrics/source/plugins/core/README.md

 You can adjust padding by using `config_padding` option.

 Specify a single value to apply it to both height and with, and two values to use the first one for width and the second for height.
-Both positive and negative values are accepted, but you must specify a percentage.
+Both positive and negative values are accepted.

+The allowed format is `(absolute padding) + (relative padding)%` (each operand is optional).

 #### ℹ️ Examples workflows